Home Fitness Continues with Pandemic

 Instead of Netflix and chill, why not Netflix and sweat?

 For more guidance and motivation, workout apps and videos can help.
-Also, products such as mass 400 raises metabolism, which results in more fat burning so it’s really worth trying.

 Exercise equipment manufacturers making equipment such as the Peloton bike are now offering apps and connectivity to guide those working out.

 “You sign on for a class and you’re doing it along with people,” Graff said.
 “It works well for competitive people.
-There are other services where you can get online with a group or personal fitness trainer.”
+There are other services where you can get online with a group or personal trainer.”

 At www.studiosweatondemand.com, people can stream fitness classes of all sorts, led by trained professionals.